TomoGuide/TomoGuide.github.io/docs/02-dataset-software-resources/index.md

     echo "→ gainref1.gain copied to gain1/"
     rm -rf "$BASE_DIR/01122021"
 else
-    echo "⚠️  No .gain file found in $GAINREF1_SRC" fi
+    echo "No .gain file found in $GAINREF1_SRC" fi

 if [ -f "$GAINREF2_FILE" ]; then